mgrzybek/cloud-dbaas-ansible/README.md

 ### Batchs

 When the user wants to run some SQL administration queries, a nomad batch task is used.

+### Backups

+Data are send to a Swift backend.
+We can use another cloud to be able to restart the database in case of disaster.

+### Upgrades

+So as to use a minor engine's upgrade, the current container is stopped, the new one is pulled and started.

+When a data migration is required, a full backup is done in order to be restored using the new major release of the database engine.

 ## Usage